XuJiandong/serde_molecule/README.md

     pub previous_output: OutPoint,
 }
 ```

-If the top-level type is a molecule struct, the second argument to `to_vec` or
+If the top-level type is a molecule `struct`, the second argument to `to_vec` or
 `from_slice` should be `true`.
 If the value is `false`, the top-level type is
-considered a molecule table.
+considered a molecule `table`.

+For all Molecule `struct`s, their inner and descendant fields should be "fixed
+size" (see the table above).

 ## Map
 The Rust map types (like `BTreeMap` and `HashMap`) can be mapped to the following Molecule schemas: